 Both the Bell 4Forty and the Giro Chronicle are fantastic value for money- with either of them you get many of the upper market features for half the price!
-Both are made for the all-day trail rider, who wants a light and breathable helmet which they can trust to keep them safe in the event of a collision.
+Both lids are designed for the all-day trail rider.
+They are light and breathable helmets which can be trusted to keep the rider safe in the event of a collision.

-What you really want to look for in a helmet is an EPS foam layer, with an anti-rotational system (such as MIPS- which features in both these helmets), that the back of the helmet covers the majority of the back of your head, and that it is comfortable.
-All of these criteria are met by these two helmets, so in deciding which is better for you and your style of riding, we will have to have a deeper look into the details.
+What you really want to look for in a helmet is an EPS foam layer, with an anti-rotational system (such as MIPS- which features in both these helmets).
+You want the back of the helmet to covers the majority of the back of your head.
+And you want a lid that it is comfortable.
+All of these criteria are met by these two helmets, so in deciding which is better for you and your style of riding, we will have to have a further look into the details.

 For more on what to look for in a helmet, see How to choose an MTB helmet.

 Bell 4Forty Mini Review